dylanbloodworth/stringtheory/README.md

 # Compactifications of Metrics on Heterotic Total Spaces

-This directory is the work I completed as an undergraduate researcher with the <a href="https://www.phys.vt.edu/Research/TheoreticalParticlePhysicsandStringTheory.html">VT String Theory Group</a>.
-The research was fulfilled as a requirement for PHYS 4316 (Modern Experimental Physics) which is needed for completion of the BS in Physics.
+Here's work completed as an undergraduate researcher with the <a href="https://www.phys.vt.edu/Research/TheoreticalParticlePhysicsandStringTheory.html">VT String Theory Group</a>.
+The research was fulfilled as a requirement for PHYS 4316 (Modern Experimental Physics), a required course for a B.S. in Physics at Virginia Tech.

-Here is the <a href="final_paper.pdf" class="image fit">final paper</a>.
-This was completed as the final assignment of PHYS 4316.
+The <a href="final_paper.pdf" class="image fit">final paper</a> was completed for PHYS 4316.
 The paper was not written with the purpose of being published; it only provides an write-up of the project at an introductory level.

-Also included is a <a href="Compactifications of Metrics on Heterotic Total Spaces.pdf">powerpoint presentation</a> that was given the professor of PHYS 4316 and to the String Theory group at the end of the semester.
+Also included is a <a href="Compactifications of Metrics on Heterotic Total Spaces.pdf">powerpoint presentation</a> required for PHYS 4316 and presented to the VT String Theory group meeting.

 ## Abstract